karstnDE/frontend/docs/intro/tech-setup.md

 3. **Simplicity**: Fewer moving parts means less complexity, easier debugging, and lower maintenance burden.
 There's no server to secure, no database to back up, no API rate limits to manage.

 4. **Cost-effectiveness**: Running a static site costs nothing beyond the time to generate data files.
-As the project scales to cover more protocols, hosting costs remain zero.
+As the project scales to cover more protocols, hosting costs remain zero (unless this is getting bigger than I expect currently).

 5. **Auditability**: Because everything is static files in a git repository, every change is version-controlled.
 Users can see exactly when data was updated, what changed, and review historical versions if needed.